josephedwardchang/EntityFramework.Utilities/README.md

 - Update and Delete is quite "hacky".
 They work by pretending it was a regular where and take the generated sql (not hitting db) then altering this sql for update or delete.
 If you use joins that might not work.
 It will work for simple things but if you are doing complex stuff it might not be powerful enough.
 - All 3 methods works in a way that doesn't really align with the DbContext, things are saved before SaveChanges are called, validation is not done, new ids are not returned and changes aren't synced to entities loaded into the context.
 This is the reason the methods are placed on ``EFBatchOperation``, to make sure it's clear this is working outside the normal conventions.
 - Because particulary Update/Delete are implemented using hacks that depend on the generated sql from EF I would encourage you to add integrations tests whenever you use these methods.
 Actually I would encourage you to always do that but that is another story.
 With integrations tests you will be warned if an EF update break EFUtilities and avoid any unpleasant suprises in production.
+- To support SQLite EF, it includes System.Data.SQLite nuget package (there may be other SQLite EF provider you might want to use).
+- To support Async/Await Tasks, it uses .Net v4.5 now instead of v4.0.
+Converting to async was straightforward, i.e., all DBContext operations have Async versions like SaveChanges() now uses SaveChangesAsync() with an await, so there are no major asynchronous recodes that was done.
+These await/async may need to be reworked to take advantage of Tasks now having parallel abilites.
+- In SQLite EDM, there was a need to use StoreGenerated.Identity type in the column properties for primary keys.
+I only found IsComputed that is StoreGenerated.Computed being used but is not sufficient.
+The way the UpdateAll() bulk operation needed was to make a SQLite temp table the same as the orig table columns so much so that if it sees a column with primarykey property it will call bulk operation Insert() to insert the ID value into the temp table.
+However, it will not insert it as it is StoreGeneratedComputed (IsComputed == true).
+The temp table needs the ID value properly filled up, otherwise the merge will fail later.
+To solve that, I used StoreGenerated.Identity (IsGeneratedId == true) (set in the EDM) to indicate that if this is an update, just Insert() the PK value into the temp table.
+It feels like a hack though, as it shouldn't be this way for a temp table and it works in SQL Server without it anyways...I dunno.

 ## Performance
 These methods are all about performance.
 Measuring performance should always be done in your context but some simple numbers might give you a hint.